A Divorce Roadmap

 A divorce attorney in Monmouth or Middlesex County can try to help you settle any disputed issues before appearing in court for a trial to obtain the divorce.
 If you are able to settle these issues, the lawyers will prepare a settlement agreement that becomes a part of the Judgment of Divorce.
 If agreement cannot be reached, however, you may also be required to attend an Early Settlement Panel.
 If an agreement is not reached at the Early Settlement Panel, the judge will require the two parties, with their counsel, to then attend another layer of mediation sponsored thru the court system known as Mandatory Economic Mediation.
 If both parents want custody of their children, the court will, in most cases, refer contested custody issues to a Family Court mediator.

 Trials can be lengthy, expensive, and emotionally difficult.
 They cover issues such as property division, alimony, business valuation, and child custody.
 New Jersey is an equitable distribution state, which means that marital property owned by you and your spouse will be divided according to what is fair in your particular case.
-Fairness is based on a variety of factors, including the parties' economic circumstances, and unlike in some states (i.e.-community property states), marital property is not automatically divided on an equal (50-50) basis.Discuss Your Needs During Divorce with a Middlesex County Attorney
+Fairness is based on a variety of factors, including the parties' economic circumstances, and unlike in some states (i.e.-community property states), marital property is not automatically divided on an equal (50-50) basis.Discuss Your Needs with a Divorce Lawyer in Monmouth or Middlesex County

 At Goldstein Law Group, our divorce lawyers have strong community ties to Middlesex County and the surrounding area, coupled with high-quality legal training.
 We use our experience and skills to pursue favorable outcomes for individuals from Old Bridge and Freehold to Manalapan and Red Bank.
 If you need a diligent Middlesex or Monmouth County divorce attorney to guide you through divorce proceedings, contact us at 732-967-6777 or via our online form.